Hugo Young Award

 Region(s): All of UK

-The Hugo Young Award is a political opinion writing competition for young people aged 16-25 who attend or have attended a state-funded secondary school in the UK.
-The award was set up in memory of Hugo Young, a former political columnist at The Guardian and is designed to inspire aspiring young journalists.
+The Emerging Voices Award (previously known as the Hugo Young Award) is a political opinion writing competition for young people aged 16-25 who attend or have attended a state-funded secondary school in the UK.
+Set up to provide a platform for new voices and fresh perspectives in journalism, there are two award categories: 16-18 age category and 19-25 age category.

-- The competition opens for entries in January and runs until the end of February.
+- The 2025 competition opens for entries on 10th January 2025.
+Download the entry guidelines here.

 Cost: Free.